*Updated July 1, 2025

 Ground

-Fedex Ground was founded in 1985 as Roadway Package System (RPS).
-It was bought in 1998 by Fedex and rebranded as Ground in 2000.
+FedEx Ground was founded in 1985 as Roadway Package System (RPS).
+It was bought in 1998 by FedEx and rebranded as Ground in 2000.

 Like Express, Ground operates by a hub-and-spoke structure.
-Let’s say a package is dropped off at a Fedex store in Cloquet, Minnesota, and it’s going to Chandler, Arizona by Ground.
-It will first get picked up and sent to the local Ground Facility in Superior, Wisconsin (DULU), and then sent to the regional Ground Hub in St. Paul (STPL).
+Let’s say a package is dropped off at a FedEx store in Cloquet, Minnesota, and it’s going to Chandler, Arizona by Ground.
+It will first get picked up and sent to the local Ground Facility in Superior, Wisconsin (ZDUL), and then sent to the regional Ground Hub in St. Paul (STPL).
 The Ground Facilities are in green, and the Ground Hubs are in purple.
 Below is depicted the spoke structure around the St. Paul hub; highlighted are the hub itself and the Superior facility.

 Once again, you have the hub-and-spoke structure around the Phoenix hub, but in this case the package goes out toward a spoke facility rather than into a hub from it.